Skip to content

 FAQ

-Health checks - What types of health checks are supported? - TCP and HTTP.
-HTTP supports TLS, expected status, body substring match, and custom Host header. - Are HTTPS certificates verified? - Yes by default when health.http.tls: true.
+Health checks - What types of health checks are supported? - tcp, http, icmp, script, and webhook.
+HTTP supports TLS, expected status, body substring match, and custom Host/SNI header.
+ICMP requires CAP_NET_RAW.
+Script checks can store the script body in the database (scriptContent) so it is automatically replicated to all cluster nodes via NATS — no filesystem distribution needed.
+See Health Checks for full details. - Are HTTPS certificates verified? - Yes by default when health.http.tls: true.
 Set insecureSkipVerify: true only for lab/testing.

 Configuration - Where is the config file? - Default /etc/gslb/config.yaml, override with -config flag. - Can I manage config via Git? - Yes.
 Enable GitOps with gitops.repoURL, signed commits required by default.

 State synchronization - How do nodes share health information? - Via NATS + JetStream subjects and KV with TTL.
+Health state changes are pushed immediately on each transition (peer convergence < 200 ms).
+A 30 s catchup ticker handles any missed signals.
 Policies control how local and global health are merged. - What policy should I use? - Default prefer-local is conservative.
 Use global-quorum for stronger cross-region consensus.

 Metrics - How do I expose Prometheus metrics? - Enable metrics.enablePrometheus: true and scrape http://<host>:9090/metrics (default port 9090).